Sort by: choose sort

 all on this page

-The city of Hamilton is the county seat for Butler County and has 63,000 residents.
+The city of Hamilton is located along the Great Miami River and is the county seat for Butler County and has 63,000 residents.
 It was founded in 1791 as Fort Hamilton (in honor of Alexander Hamilton).
 By the 1800s, the fort was gone and the area’s focus was on agriculture and trade.
 By the 1850s, Hamilton was a manufacturing city.
 It’s county courthouse (built in the late 1800s) is listed on the National Register of Historic Places due to its monument-style architecture.
 One finds three historic districts in Hamilton which boasts homes from the turn of the 19th century.
 In 1986, the city changed its name to “Hamilton!”
 The city has been honored several awards includes a Silver Excellence in Economic Development.

 The City of Hamilton is ideally situated for easy access to a network of interstate highways - I-275, I-75, I-71 and U.S. 127.
 Highway 129 is a direct link to Hamilton from I-75.
 Ohio Routes 4, 128, 129 and 177 are also in close proximity.
 Hamilton has an efficient rail and truck service.
 City operated bus lines provide intracity service as well as routes to surrounding metropolitan areas--Cincinnati, Dayton and Middletown.
 The City of Hamilton has its own all-weather airport with air taxi to and from Cincinnati and Dayton municipal airports.